futurulus/coop-nets/README_tacl2017.md

     runs/lb

-To retrain any models for either paper from scratch, add `--load ''` to the `run_experiment.py` command.
+To retrain L0 or S0 from scratch, add `--load ''` to the `run_experiment.py`
+command.
 Like the Lb step, GPU is recommended here; for training, the difference in speed can be dramatic (2 hours vs. days).

 Troubleshooting
 ---------------